UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software/Matlab.md

 #### Example: a DCS job with more than one input file

 This example has several input files.
 The job type is "MATLAB Pool".
-A "pool" job runs the specified task function with a MATLAB pool available to run the body of parfor loops or spmd blocks and is the default job type.
-This example was kindly supplied to assist in testing Matlab by colleagues from CoMPLEX.
+A "Pool" job runs the specified task function with a MATLAB pool available to run the body of parfor loops or spmd blocks and is the default job type.
+This example was kindly supplied to assist in testing MATLAB by colleagues from CoMPLEX.

 The first part of creating the job is the same as the above example apart from the longer runtime and larger amount of memory per core:

-1)  Change into a directory in Scratch, set the SGE variables and launch matlab:
+1)  Change into a directory in Scratch, set the SGE variables and launch MATLAB:
 ```
 cd ~/Scratch/Matlab_examples
 export SGE_OPT=h_rt=1:0:0,mem=2G,tmpfs=15G